dotlang/language/README.md

 - If you only need to check if a field is set or not, you can ignore it's type:
 ```
 type Maybe_int := union {
-  data: T;
+  data: T,
-  Nothing;  //this is considered bool, but you cannot read it's value
+  Nothing  //this is considered bool, but you cannot read it's value
 };
 var x = Maybe_int{data:12};  //data is set, Nothing is not set
 var y = Maybe_int{Nothing}; //Nothing is set, data is not set